SilverRosario/SilverRosario/README.md

 ## Hi, my name is Silver or Don't Ask, whichever you decide to choose while talking to me online.

-Don't ask me to change my name, I dont like using my real name.
+Don't ask me to change my name please, I dont like using my real name.

 ## My name...